 - ALCAR – 800 mg 1-time per day

 - NALT – 800 mg 3-times per day

 - Sulbutiamine – 400 mg twice per day

 - Aniracetam – 800 mg twice per day

 - Vinpocetine – 10 mg 3-times per day

 - DHA (Omega-3) – 1,000 mg per day

 - 1 tablespoon Coconut Oil – 3-times per day

-The ingredients in Mind Lab Pro along with NALT and ALCAR kept my dopamine and norepinephrine levels high enough to maintain focus, motivation and improve my memory.
+The ingredients in Mind Lab Pro along with NALT and ALCAR (included in Performance Lab Energy) kept my dopamine, norepinephrine, and acetylcholine levels high enough to maintain focus, motivation and improve my memory.
 Vinpocetine kept my brain blood flow at optimal levels.
 And Aniracetam and Sulbutiamine improved my mood.